Student Scheduling Solver

 Current Student Schedule

-When solver is stopped, the Best Student Schedule Found So Far is the same as the Current Student Schedule.
+When the solver is stopped, the Best Student Schedule Found So Far is the same as the Current Student Schedule.
 If the solver is running, you can see the current solution it is working with in this section.

 Operations